OpenTaho/taho/README.md

 ## About the Name

 Taho is a dessert made with tofu.
+Taho is also a city in Utah known for good ski resorts.

-Taho is also the name of this command line tool.
+In addtion, Taho is the name of this subcommand line tool.
+The founder of the project simply picked the name because it goes well with OpenTofu and it is short.

 ## Overview

 The Taho CLI supports Site Reliability Engineers working with Terraform, OpenTofu, Terragrunt, and AWS.
-Our CLI provides a higher level wrapper around Terragrunt, a very powerful formatting command for HCL code, and a managed Docker based environment with Terraform, OpenTofu, AWS, and related tools.
+Our CLI provides a higher level wrapper around Terragrunt, a very powerful formatting subcommand for HCL code, and a managed Docker based environment with Terraform, OpenTofu, AWS, and related tools.

 Currently this tool is in early development.
 The tool is at the point where it